biya-coin/biyaliquid-docs/.gitbook/defi/open-liquidity-program/eligibility.md

 ## Clean Slate Qualification

-An Biyachain address can qualify for OLP by meeting the following criteria:
+An Biya Chain address can qualify for OLP by meeting the following criteria:

 * The **address must be opted out of the Trade & Earn (T\&E) program** prior to the start of the qualification process.
 The address will not earn T\&E rewards during the qualification process.
 See examples in [Python](https://github.com/biya-coin/sdk-python/blob/master/examples/chain\_client/24\_MsgRewardsOptOut.py), [Go](https://github.com/biya-coin/sdk-go/blob/master/examples/chain/24\_MsgRegisterAsDMM/example.go), and [TS](https://github.com/biya-coin/biyachain-ts/wiki/04CoreModulesExchange#msgrewardsoptout) for opting out programatically.
   * Note: Eligibility for the qualification process begins at 00:00 UTC the day after the opt out is complete.
 To check if an address has been successfully opted out of T\&E, [this list can be cross referenced](https://lcd.biyachain.network/biyachain/exchange/v1beta1/opted\_out\_of\_rewards\_accounts).